strongbox/strongbox-docs/docs/developer-guide/writing-web-integration-tests.md

 The Web Integration tests can be run using both Maven and Docker.

 Typically, you would use Maven to run the tests from one sub-module, (unless you have all the possible tools that are required for executing the tests, for example, Gradle, NuGet, NPM already installed, which is usually not the case).
-This is why re recommend running the tests using Docker, as the Docker images are pre-configured with everything you will need to run the tests in the exact same way they would run on our CI server (Jenkins).
+This is why we recommend running the tests using Docker, as the Docker images are pre-configured with everything you will need to run the tests in the exact same way they would run on our CI server (Jenkins).

 ### Using Maven

 Each module has a `pom.xml` file.
-Go to the respective module (for example. `cd pypi`) and execute the `mvn clean install` command.
+Go to the respective module (for example `cd pypi`) and execute the `mvn clean install` command.
 This will launch the Strongbox application instance and will execute web integration tests against it.

 ### Using Docker